Team-Bellevue/SPFtoolbox/README.md

 ![Logo](http://i.imgur.com/itUhheI.png "Logo")

 SPFtoolbox is an Application to check simple information such as SPF, DNS records, and more.
-For our presentation we di adjust the color scheme of our webpage
+For our presentation we did adjust the color scheme of our webpage

 ## Contribute